 What Is VA Health Care?

-VA Health Care is a medical program designed specifically to help veterans access medical services.
+VA Health Care is a medical program designed to help veterans access medical services.

-Today, a total of 1,255 health care facilities belong to the VA Health Care System, including 170 medical centers and 1,074 outpatient clinics.
+Today, 1,255 health care facilities belong to the VA Health Care System, including 170 medical centers and 1,074 outpatient clinics.

 What Does VA Health Care Cover?